Skip to main content Scroll Top

 In other words, I was living in the identity of someone “fighting” sugar.
 Someone “resisting” temptation.
 Someone who “couldn’t” have dessert.

-Eventually, the breakthrough came when I stopped fighting and instead started shifting.
+Eventually, the breakthrough came when I stopped fighting and instead started mind shifting.

 I realized I didn’t need more willpower.